WRF Physics¶

 cu_physics=93

-An ensemble scheme; Multi-closure, multi-parameter, ensemble method with typically 144 sub-grid members.
+A multi-closure, multi-parameter, ensemble method with (typically) 144 sub-grid members.

 Grell and Devenyi, 2002